 Bhutanese society and culture are truly unique, and whichever journey you opt for, the distinctive ways of life of the people you encounter will be a constant source of fascination.

-Wherever possible, we recommend visits to local silk weaving workshops, monasteries and, of course, villages we’ve particularly enjoyed in our own travels to gain a sense of Bhutanese life.
+Wherever possible, we recommend visits to local silk weaving workshops, monasteries and villages we’ve particularly enjoyed in our travels to gain a sense of Bhutanese life.
 For a more immersive experience, you may also opt to spend a night or two in a traditional farmstead, where you’ll have the chance to share meals with your Bhutanese hosts and help with the chores.

 Wherever you travel in the country, our hand-picked, English-speaking guide will be at your disposal 24/7 to help you make sense of the country’s quirkier side, from the famous Gross National Happiness index, to the infamous penis murals of Chimi Lhakang.